 There aren’t standalone businesses on the city streets, so most of the city’s great restaurants are in hotels…or the malls.
 And many of the city’s great attractions are also located in the malls.

-As any visitor to Dubai can attest, it’s impossible to spend any length of time in the emirate and not visit at least one mall for any length of time.
-During our time in Dubai, I think we ended up at a mall at least once a day: for lunch, dinner or some kind activity.
+As any visitor can attest, it’s impossible to spend any length of time in the emirate and not visit at least one mall for any length of time.
+During our time in the emirate, I think we ended up at a mall at least once a day: for lunch, dinner or some kind activity.

 Perhaps the most interest place to us were the food courts.
 Here, local establishments sit next to iconic global brands.
 They’re all here: McDonald’s, Taco Bell, Chili’s, etc. It’s interesting to see the logos with Arabic text.